Skip to content

 Example: company pays 2/share dividend, grows 5% annually, required return 9%.
 Next year dividend = 2.10.
 Fair value = 2.10 / (0.09 - 0.05) = 52.50.
 Current dividend yield = 2 / 52.50 = 3.81%.
 If trading at 40, undervalued by 30%.
 If trading at 70, overvalued by 33%.

 Critical sensitivity: small changes in growth or required return dramatically change valuation.
 Same 2 dividend at 5% vs 6% growth: 52.50 vs 70.67 (35% difference).
 At 9% vs 8% required return: 52.50 vs 70 (33% difference).
-Use Gordon for sense-checking, not as sole valuation method.
-Pair with DCF, multiples for triangulation.
+Gordon is commonly used for sense-checking rather than as a sole valuation method, with DCF and multiples providing cross-checks for triangulation.
 Required return must exceed growth rate or formula breaks (negative or infinite values).

 A worked example